shap/shap/README.md

 An implementation of Deep SHAP, a faster (but only approximate) algorithm to compute SHAP values for deep learning models that is based on connections between SHAP and the DeepLIFT algorithm.

 - [**MNIST Digit classification with Keras**](https://slundberg.github.io/shap/notebooks/deep_explainer/Front%20Page%20DeepExplainer%20MNIST%20Example.html) - Using the MNIST handwriting recognition dataset, this notebook trains a neural network with Keras and then explains predictions using `shap`.

+- [**Keras LSTM for IMDB Sentiment Classification**](https://slundberg.github.io/shap/notebooks/deep_explainer/Keras%20LSTM%20for%20IMDB%20Sentiment%20Classification.html) - This notebook trains an LSTM with Keras on the IMDB text sentiment analysis dataset and then explains predictions using `shap`.

 ### GradientExplainer